jlehett/enosis/packages/firebase/docs/overview/setting-up.md

 ```

 We can now freely use the `@unifire-js/firebase` package throughout our app!
 It will automatically pull in the set Firebase app when it needs it.

+**Note**: It is very important that the version of the Firebase SDK used in your project, and this package, are the same.
+Make sure to verify this during installation and setup!